 I guess maybe Mom is too busy cleaning the toilets or mopping up with Brawny or spraying or wiping with Clorox to cook dinner?
-The commercial where Dad and son come in to the clean kitchen with fish and Mom jumps up to clean up their mess really chaps me, but I digress…
+The commercial where Dad come in to the clean kitchen with fish and Mom jumps up to clean up the mess really chaps me, but I digress…

 Let’s talk pricing: The nuggets I bought were normally $6.99.
 They were on sale for $5.99.
 Had I had a $1.00 off coupon, it would have been $4.99.
 If the coupon were doubled, $3.99.
 The package was 29 ounces.
 I’ll give you the price per pound at the different price points.